charlieschwabacher/ultrawave/README.md

 ### About

-Ultrawave was spun out of the [sinesaw](//github.com/charlieschwbacher/sinesaw) web audio DAW project.
+Ultrawave was originally written for the [sinesaw](//github.com/charlieschwbacher/sinesaw) web audio DAW project.
 It uses [peergroup](//github.com/charlieschwabacher/peergroup) for messaging over WebRTC data channels, and [subtree](//github.com/charlieschwabacher/subtree) for immutable data modeling with cursors.